Privacy choices

 What is the Hue Codex color difference calculator?

-The Hue Codex color difference calculator is a free online tool that compares two HEX colors with Delta E 76, OKLab distance, contrast ratio, and a readability badge.
+The Hue Codex color difference calculator is a free online tool that compares two concrete CSS colors with Delta E 76, OKLab distance, contrast ratio, and readability context.

 What is Delta E 76?